ashutoshmjain/homepage/_posts/2017-08-03-write-like-a-coder.md

 # Native *nix experience on Windows.

 If you must use Windows and don't want to install Linux as a virtual machine , the best bet would be to use [git for Windows](https://git-for-windows.github.io/) .
 In addition to command line git, Git for windows will install 'git bash' on your windows machine.
 Git bash is a command line emulator that will give you a close feel of Linux with limited commands.
 This is the fastest and least disruptive way to get productive on windows.
 I am writing this paragraph in `vim` invoked from `git bash`.
-'Git for Windows' is based on [msys2](www.msys2.org) (a fork of msys).
+'Git for Windows' is based on [msys2](http://www.msys2.org) (a fork of msys).
 The goal of msys2 (and msys) is to provide a native *nix type of development environment for the windows users.
-They leverage [MinGW](www.mingw.org) (Minimalist GNU for Windows).
+They leverage [MinGW](http://www.mingw.org) (Minimalist GNU for Windows).

+'Git for Windows' allows you to access all the git commands from windows Command Prompt as well as from 'Git Bash'.
+I prefer Git Bash over the Command Prompt for simple / vs \ reason :-).
+In addition Git Bash provides  commands such as `ls`, `cp`, `mv`.
+You can probably circumvent using Windows Power Shell.
+Bottom line  - If you are a windows developer, you would probably use Command Prompt ( Or Power Shell) , If you are coming in from *nix world, you will find at how in Git Bash.

+To make things a bit more complex, Msys2, too has its own terminal.
+It comes with Pacman (Package Manager for Arch Linux).
+You can use it to update the underlying Msys and MinGW system.

 # Shell (Zsh)